DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 # Extra info

-**bitwarden can be managed** at `<url>/admin` and entering `ADMIN_TOKEN` set in the `.env` file.
+**Bitwarden can be managed** at `<url>/admin` and entering `ADMIN_TOKEN` set in the `.env` file.
 Especially if signups are disabled it is the only way to invite users.

-**push notifications** do not work at this moment.
+**Push notifications** are not working at this moment.
 [Github issue](https://github.com/dani-garcia/bitwarden_rs/issues/126).</br>
-The purpose of [Push notifications](https://www.youtube.com/watch?v=8D1NAezC-Dk) is the same to WebSocket, to tell the clients about the change on the server immediatly, but they are for apps on mobile devices.
+The purpose of [Push notifications](https://www.youtube.com/watch?v=8D1NAezC-Dk) is the same as WebSocket notifications, to tell the clients that a change happened on the server so that they are synced immediatly.
+But they are for apps on mobile devices and it would likely take releasing and maintaing own bitwarden_rs version of the Android/iOS mobile apps to have them working.</br>
 So you better manually sync before making changes.

 ---